Chapter 13 : About Time

 He turned around with a sort of amused smirk on his face.
-“I thought you’d like it.
-And you know I did it just to impress you.
-Looks like it worked!”
+“Well, you know it was all for you.”

-I snorted and rolled my eyes.
-As silly as that interaction had been, it seemed the barrier that had arisen in our friendship was finally gone, now that that we were teasing one another again.
-Sirius turned back around and continued walking, and I wolf-whistled after him.
+I snorted and rolled my eyes, and when Sirius turned back around and continued walking I wolf-whistled after him.
 When I looked back at Mandy, she was regarding me with a suspicious, calculating expression.

 “Why are you looking at me like that?”
 I asked her.

 “Well it was great to see you all again,” said James, who was now disentangled from Vivian but still holding her hand.
 “I would say I’d see you later today, but the Gryffindor Quidditch team has practise after dinner so we can win the Quidditch Cup again this year.”
 He looked at Vivian again, and she smiled.

 “Better practise hard, because your team didn’t do so well against Slytherin…” I said with a grin.

 “True, but neither of our Beaters fall off their brooms…”

 They laughed.
 “We’ll see you around,” said Remus, and he and Peter continued down the hall, followed by James and Vivian.